Royal Oak Driver’s License Lawyer | Royal Oak DWLS Attorney

 Penalties For Driving With A Suspended License In Michigan

 If you choose to drive while your license has been suspended, you risk a misdemeanor charge and the possibility of having your operator’s license revoked –a complete termination of the privilege to drive on the road – for an indefinite amount of time.
 If a driver is caught driving with a suspended license, they will certainly get a ticket.
 They may also have to pay up to $500, serve 93 days in jail, or both, if it is a first offense.
 If injury or death resulted while driving with a suspended license, penalties may be amplified.
 A rise in insurance premiums or even policy cancellation is a possibility.
 Continued offenses could result in bigger fines, longer jail time, license plate confiscation and even vehicle immobilization for up to three years.

-We Can Help With Your Michigan Suspended Driver’s License Case
+Our Royal Oak License Lawyers Can Help With Your Suspended Michigan License Situation

 If you were found to be driving with a suspended license, you will benefit from having a professional on your side; someone who is very familiar with the system and these types of cases.
 Call 248-932-0900 today – or use our contact form – to learn how the Friedman Law Firm can help guide you through the protocol necessary to minimize the consequences of your driving with a suspended license charge.